-Floridahummingbirds.net has been created to enhance our understanding of the species of hummingbirds that are found in the state of Florida.
-We hope to improve our understanding of their wintering distribution as well as their breeding range by creating a database of reports.
-We also hope to improve the communication of sight reports, educate on the identification of the different species that have or may one day be found in Florida, and aide in residents attempts to attract hummingbirds.
+Floridahummingbirds.net was created in 2009 to improve our understanding of the species of hummingbirds that may be found in the state of Florida.
+We had hoped to improve our understanding of their wintering distribution as well as their breeding range by creating a database of reports.
+We also hoped to improve the communication of sight reports, educate on the identification of the different species that have been found, or may one day be found in Florida, and aide in residents attempts to attract hummingbirds.

-We hope to enhance our understanding of their distributions by collecting a database of reports from across the state.
-The collection of data will be done through reports to our forum at: http://floridahummingbirds.proboards.com/ .
+We hoped to enhance our understanding of their distributions by collecting a database of reports from across the state.
+The collection of data was (and currently is still being) done through reports to our forum at: http://floridahummingbirds.proboards.com/ .
 Data from these reports will be available to anyone who wishes to view it on the forum.
 A search feature is available to aid in finding specific records.
 As more people find our site and begin reporting their observations, we believe that we'll begin seeing a clearer picture of where the hummingbirds really are at any given time of the year.

-We hope that once the Species page is completed, this site will be the tool for a newcomer to hummingbirds to be able to identify the possibility of a rarity and then make necessary contacts to properly document the sighting.
-In recent years, we've seen multiple cases of people hosting rare hummingbirds who didn't know they were rare and chance encounters were the only reason they were reported.
+We hope the Species Page will be a tool that will help observers of hummingbirds be able to identify any hummingbirds they may see and to recognize when it's a rarity.
+Better understanding of the possible species and what they look like will improve the likelihood that less common birds will identified, reported and documented.
+In the past, we've seen multiple cases of people hosting rare hummingbirds who didn't know they were rare and chance encounters were the only reason they were reported.

 In addition to the data collection goals of this site, we also want to be able to educate in all aspects of these amazing birds.
-We've created the forum to allow for any hummingbird related question to be asked.
-We will try our best to answer any questions posted.
-In the case of area specific questions, another reader of the forum may be better qualified to answer the question than one of the current site managers.
-We've also already discovered that anyone may have a better idea as to how to deal with a particular issue.
-Landscaping questions may be best answered by someone else in that region.
+We've created the forum and Facebook group as ways for questions to be easily answered.
+Members become the regional experts who are often more qualified to give answers than an admin with limited statewide experience.
+Landscaping is a good example of questions that will be best answered by someone else in the same region.
 So, please ask questions but also feel free to answer them as well.